cncf/toc/tags/resources/tag-formation-templates/template-leadership-election-process.md

 ## Announcing nomination results

 The TAG leadership will release aggregate information about the nominees at the end of the nomination process.
 Aggregate information will not include who nominated someone.

+## Next Steps

+If the role under nomination requires TOC approval or vote, the TAG Co-chairs are responsible for coordinating and executing that in accordance with the TOC's processes (defined previously).